AlmaasLab/micInt/README.md

 `micInt` is an R package designed for analyzing microbial co-occurences.
 It takes in OTU tables was either pure dataFrames or as experiment-level `phyloseq` objects.

 # Install
-First, ensure the following packages are installed:
+This package have the following dependencies which must be installed prior to installing this package:

 From CRAN:
   * `infotheo`